paul-rogers/druid/docs/catalog/index.md

 Now that we understand what table metadata is, and how we might use it, we are ready to dive into the technical reference material which follows.

+## Limitations

+This is the first version of the catalog feature.
+A number of limitations are known:

+* When using the catalog to specify column types for a table ingested via MSQ, the resulting types are determined by the `SELECT` list, not the table schema.
+Druid will ensure that the actual type is compatible with the declared type, the the actual type may still differ from the declared type.
+Use a `CAST` to ensure the types are as desiried.
+* The present version supports only the S3 cloud data source.
+* Catalog information is used only for MSQ ingestion, but not for classic batch or Druid streaming ingestion.
+Catalog column types are reflected in queries.
+* Catalog store is in an extension.
+Enable that extension as described above to try the catalog feature.
+* Support for roll-up tables and metrics is limited.